sampie777/obs-scene-timer/README.md

 * Want to limit scene durations to a specific time?
 This timer will help you keep track of time!

-## Build

-You can download all versions from [BitBucket](https://bitbucket.org/sajansen/obs-scene-timer/downloads/), or build this application yourself using Maven.
-[Launch4j](http://launch4j.sourceforge.net/) is used to generate .exe files from the compiled JARs.

 ## OBS Scene Timer application setup

-1. Download and **install [obs-websocket](https://github.com/Palakis/obs-websocket)** (>= v4.0.0) for your OBS application.
 1. Make sure you have at least Java 8 installed.
 1. Make sure your OBS websocket is discoverable by the computer you will run this application on.
 If it's the same computer, no worries.
-1. **Launch this application** (by running the executable JAR file with Java or running the EXE file) and enjoy.
+1. **Launch this application** (by running the executable JAR file with Java or running the EXE file).
 1. **Edit the settings** if needed.
 This can be done using the menu Application menu -> Settings or editing the _obs-scene-timer.properties_ file.
 This file will be created after first launch of the application.
 Don't run the application when editing this file.
 Application restart may be needed after changing the application settings.

+> OBS 28+ uses a new websocket protocol incompatible with older versions of OBS Scene Timer (< 2.0.0).
+> If you're using an older version of OBS (< v28), you have to manually install [obs-websocket](https://github.com/obsproject/obs-websocket/releases) (v4.x.x) next to OBS.
+You also should use an OBS Scene Timer version **below** 2.x.x (e.g. v1.7.1).

 ## How it works